Genbel/NodeCI/README.md

 # Node CI
-Starting project for a Node CI
+Starting project for a Node CI!